Dyson Gen5 Detect vs. V15 Detect

 Dyson takes the V15 Detect features a step further with the Gen5 Detect.

-It has the latest digital motor, redesigned in-house, with more power and efficiency, and can handle 20% more power.
+It features the latest digital motor, redesigned in-house, which offers more power and efficiency, and can handle 20% more power.

-The suction test supports this claim since the Gen5 Detect had 22% more in the unsealed test and 14% more in the sealed experiment.
+The suction test supports this claim, as the Gen5 Detect achieved 22% more in the unsealed test and 14% more in the sealed experiment.

 However, this improvement didn’t translate to higher airflow, as the Gen5 Detect had less, except for the boost setting (at the wand).